Amsterdam has a really small population of 800,000. Already the tourist numbers way surpass this population, at 3 million per year.

 Never-ending shopping on the streets surrounding Dam Square.
 Brands such as Forever 21, H&M, Esprit, Urban Outfitters, Timberland, Body Shop.

 The Dutch are one of the tallest people in the world.
 I tried going on a Dutch hunt but it was so so difficult to identify a genuine Dutch because everywhere we go, tourists infiltrates!
-So the stereotyped version of a typical Dutch male by Florian is: tall with long hair swept behind.
+So based on Florian’s description, a stereotyped version of a typical Dutch male is: tall with long hair swept behind.
 Haha!

 First gay marriage in the world happened at Waterlooplein, Amsterdam.
 Gay flags are displayed proudly at a couple of shops here.
 My tour guide claims Amsterdam is a pretty liberal and diverse place that is comparable to NY.
 But I’m skeptical about that after having witnessed New York for 14 days.
 Haven’t seen any peculiar or queer living beings in Amsterdam except on 1 encounter, where a guy wore matching blue with white stars pyjamas & socks on the street.